xybu/onedrive-d-old/README.md

  - Download the source from GitHub repo
  - In the source directory, run `sudo python setup.py install`
- - Run command `onedrive-utils all` to make sure things get installed properly
+ - Run command `sudo onedrive-utils all` to make sure things get installed properly
+ - If the daemon fails to register, you may run `onedrive-daemon` command to have the daemon start

  Notes:

- The daemon installation is not done yet.
  The directions above merely installs onedrive-d as a standalone program.

 Homepage
 -----------